dusk-network/dusk-verifiable-builds/README.md

 ### Versioning Philosophy

 Each version is immutable.
 Once released, it should NOT be modified.
-For example, version `0.1.0` will always correspond to the chosen Rust toolchain.
+For example, version `0.2.0` will always correspond to the chosen Rust toolchain.
 If an update is required, create a new version.
+Each version is mapped to the corresponding Dusk compiler version.